hwayne/learntla-v2/docs/intro/conceptual-overview.rst

 Discussion
 ==========

 There's a few concepts I haven't introduced here: temporal properties, fairness, stutter-invariance, etc. All of these will be covered later.
 Hopefully, though, this is enough to give you a sense of what, if you decide to learn TLA+, you'll actually be able to *do* with it.
-If you're interested in continuing, check out the :doc:`core </core/index>` and `setup`.
+If you're interested in continuing, check out the :doc:`Core </core/index>` and `setup`.